 Non-audited periodic reports include the annual Sustainability Report, the Modern Slavery Statement and this corporate governance statement.
 These periodic reports are approved by the board.

-Economic, environmental and social sustainability risks
+Economic, environmental and social risks

 CSR's risk management framework is intended to provide the basis for a systematic approach to the identification and management of risks.
-Following a comprehensive review during YEM23, the matters below reflect CSR's material economic, environmental and social sustainability risks.
+The matters below reflect CSR's material economic, environmental and social risks.